Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 What Does A Baclofen High Feel Like?

 A dose of Lioresal that will bring high to a user is not fixed to a certain amount.
-While one user may need two or three Baclofen 10mg to get high, another may need four or five.
 There are known side effects of a Baclofen high, as reported by users.
 These include:

 - An initial, light buzz